 Full Form of POA stands for Power of Attorney.
-It is a document that authorizes the holder to represent or act on behalf of POA provider in affairs related to business, private or other legal matters.
+It is a document that authorizes the holder to represent or act on behalf of POA provider in affairs related to business, private, or other legal matters.
 The person granting the right or authorizing to represent on his behalf is the grantor or principal to the POA.
 The person who is authorized to represent on the principal’s behalf is known as an attorney or agent.

 A POA is a legal document in which an individual can specify who has the authority to make decisions on his or her behalf in the event that person is incapable of making decisions by himself or in a situation in which he is not able to represent himself as he not being a suitable person to be represented.
-The authority or agent appointed for making the decision on the principal’s behalf is responsible and expected to make and take decisions that are for the benefit of the principal.
+The authority or agent appointed for making the decision on the principal’s behalf is responsible and expected to make and take decisions that are for the principal’s benefit.
 The POA has multiple purposes as there are different types of POAs and all the POAs are for the specified purposes.

-Following are the features:
+The following are the features:

 #1 – Public Document